Sustainable Landscaping

 SUSTAINABLE BURLINGTON LANDSCAPE HANDBOOK_Webpage

-Dedicate 10% of your yard to native plants!
+Challenge 1: Dedicate 10% of your yard to native plants!

 If you're not ready to replace your whole lawn, start small.
 A few native trees here, a patch of native pollinators underneath or elsewhere.
 Send us photos of your patches to feature here.